survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

   // We'll be using the latter form given it's
   // convenient with more complex configurations.
   //
   // Entries have to resolve to files!
-It relies on Node.js
+It relies on Node
   // convention by default so if a directory contains *index.js*,
   // it will resolve to that.
   entry: {